-26.569 Philosophy of Technology (Graham Pont)
+26,569 Philosophy of Technology (Graham Pont)

-Session 1: The development of Western technology since prehistoric times; the philosophy of technical knowledge and activities since Plato; and the general character of technology and its relations with other major human enterprises, such as magic, art, religion, philosophy, science, craft, industry, commerce.
-The philosophical literature, taken in historical order, with representative documents from the ancient Greeks to the middle of the 20th century.
+The development of Western technology since prehistoric times and the philosophy of technical knowledge and activities since Plato.
+The general character of technology and its relations with other major human enterprises, such as magic, art, religion, philosophy, science, craft, industry, commerce.
+Stress on philosophical literature, taken in historical order, with representative documents from the ancient Greeks to the middle of the 20th century.